iwasahighwayman/my-white-whale/README.md

 This is called an "_Architecture Decision_" ... and I blew it.

 The covered patio area is actually quite tall.
 In order to run the LED lighting, I needed to use my 9 foot wooden (AKA weighs a ton) step ladder.
-Once again I dragged it out of the garage and around to the back yard, so that I could run the smaller, more discreet and aesthetic wire along the crossbar and down to now two LED lighting controllers, mounted on the east column.
+Once again I dragged it out of the garage and around to the back yard, so that I could run the smaller, more discreet and aesthetic wire along the crossbeam and down to now two LED lighting controllers, mounted on the east column.
 The entire effort took close to an hour, to make things look nice.

 Next, I stripped the smaller, more discreet wires, to begin connecting them to the two east column hanging LED controllers.